 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Are you looking for a simple way to convert your quantitative undergraduate degree into econometrics, taking classes in statistics, mathematics and at the Alliance Manchester Business School?
+- You are looking for a simple way to convert your quantitative undergraduate degree into econometrics, taking classes in statistics, mathematics and at the Alliance Manchester Business School

-- Are you keen to train in modern econometrics and pursue a career as a professional econometrician?
+- You want to train in modern econometrics and pursue a career as a professional econometrician

-- Do you have your sights set on further studies in econometrics at MRes or PhD level and exposure to research-led econometric theory and methods?
+- You have your sights set on further studies in econometrics at MRes or PhD level and exposure to research-led econometric theory and methods

 For entry in the academic year beginning September 2017, the tuition fees are as follows:

 UK/EU students (per annum): £9,500